United States of America

 Getting to the city

-SMART public buses connect to central Detroit from the lower level near the Ground Transportation offices at the North Terminal, the fare for a regular route trip is $1.50.
-Taxis and sedan services are also available, a 4-passenger sedan to downtown Detroit costs $52.
+SMART public buses connect to central Detroit from the lower level near the Ground Transportation offices at the North Terminal.
+Taxis and sedan services are also available.
 There are car hire companies represented at the airport.
 It takes approximately 20-30 minutes to the city centre by car/taxi and about 45 minutes by bus.

 Time